rancher/docs/content/rancher/v2.x/en/concepts/global-configuration/_index.md

     - By default, PSPs assigned to a cluster are inherited by its projects, as well as any namespaces added to those projects.
     - **Exception:** Namespaces that are not assigned to projects do not inherit PSPs, regardless of whether the PSP is assigned to a cluster or project.
 Because these namespaces have no PSPs, workload deployments to these namespaces will fail, which is the default Kubernetes behavior.
     - You can override the default PSP by assigning a different PSP directly to the project.
+- Any workloads that are already running in a cluster or project are exempt from PSPs assigned afterwards.
+If you want to apply the PSP to workloads that are already running, we recommend cloning them (or upgrading them, if an upgrade is available).
+Delete any stale workloads that remain.

 Read more about Pod Security Policies in the [Kubernetes Documentation](https://kubernetes.io/docs/concepts/policy/pod-security-policy/).